neondatabase/website/content/docs/import/import-from-postgres.md

 ## Advanced pg_dump and pg_restore options

 The `pg_dump` and `pg_restore` commands provide numerous advanced options, some of which are described below.
-You can find full descriptions and more options in the PostgreSQL [pg_dump](https://www.postgresql.org/docs/current/app-pgdump.html) and [pg_restore](https://www.postgresql.org/docs/current/app-pgrestore.html) documentation.
+Full descriptions and more options are found in the PostgreSQL [pg_dump](https://www.postgresql.org/docs/current/app-pgdump.html) and [pg_restore](https://www.postgresql.org/docs/current/app-pgrestore.html) documentation.

 ### pg_dump options